Harmonica-Men/web-CV/README.md

       * The color scheme consists of four colors and two additional colors for underling and highlighting.
 To make the colors match the criteria of Lighthouse some tweaking was necessary.

 ![Alt text](wireframes/desktop-landingpage.png)

-   * Section - Personalia
+   * Section - Personal Data
-     * You have only one shot to make a good impression, so saying "Hello" to somebody is natural and convenient, the black and white picture comes in a better contrast with the rest of the color scheme.
+     * You have only one shot to make a good impression, so saying "Hello" to somebody is natural and convenient.
+The black and white picture creates a better contrast with the rest of the color scheme.
-     * To diversify myself I included a quote of Linus Trovals.
+     * To diversify myself, I included a quote from Linus Torvalds.
-     * For most requiters to have immediately access to contact information is crucial.
+     * For most recruiters, immediate access to contact information is crucial.

 ![smartphone person](wireframes/respon-smartphone-personalia.png)
 ![tablet person](wireframes/respon-tablet-personalia.png)
 ![desktop person](wireframes/respon-desktop-personalia.png)
   * Section -Summary
-     * A first approach for demonstration of responsiveness, the hole webpage is built from the middle of the screen and is evenly distributed except for the 'navbar' to give a more relax user experience where a lot reading needed.
-     * The division of three blocks from left to right that give more dynamic into the webpage.
+     * A quick overview of your carriere so far and a give a general idea of the person capabilities.

 ![smartphone person](wireframes/respon-smartphone-summary.png)
 ![tablet person](wireframes/respon-tablet-summary.png)